fgcz/bfabricPy/docs/entities.md

 ### Entity

-Each entity has to provide the name of its B-Fabric of its class name as `ENDPOINT`.
+Each entity has to provide the name of its B-Fabric entity classname as `ENDPOINT`.
 An entity is defined uniquely by its `classname` and `id`.

 Entities are initialized with the full result structure obtained from a `read` operation on its particular endpoint.